gesellix/keepass-node/README.md

 so I searched for an existing node module and found a working one named [keepass.io](https://github.com/NeoXiD/keepass.io).

-The frontend uses [AngularJS](http://angularjs.org/) as application framework, [Angular Treeview](https://github.com/eu81273/angular.treeview) for the keepass user navigation, [ZeroClipboard](https://github.com/zeroclipboard/zeroclipboard) for convenient "copy password" feature known from [GitHub](https://github.com/) and the omnipresent [Twitter Bootstrap](http://getbootstrap.com/).
+The frontend uses [AngularJS](http://angularjs.org/) as application framework, [Angular Treeview](https://github.com/eu81273/angular.treeview) for the keepass entry navigation, [clipboard.js](http://clipboardjs.com/) for convenient "copy password", and the [Angular Material](https://material.angularjs.org/) for the ui and interaction stuff.

 ## Contributing and Contact
 [Issues](https://github.com/gesellix/keepass-node/issues) and [pull requests](https://github.com/gesellix/keepass-node/pulls) can be submitted via GitHub.